Alicia C. Reed, M.P.H.

 Hotline: (727) 530-7273

-In addition to the resources listed above, Utica University shares a Memorandum of Understanding (MOU) with Mohawk Valley Health System, located in Utica, NY.
-This MOU ensures that any member of the University community who is a victim of sexual assault will have access to a sexual assault examination by a sexual assault nurse examiner or through a physician referral to a sexual assault nurse examiner.
+In addition to the resources listed above, Utica University has a Memorandum of Understanding (MOU) with Mohawk Valley Health System in Utica, NY.
+This MOU ensures that any member of the university community who is a victim of sexual assault can get a sexual assault examination.
+This examination will be conducted by a sexual assault nurse examiner or through a physician referral to a sexual assault nurse examiner.

-When an individual shares information with a confidential resource (on or off campus) as a confidential communication in the course of a protected relationship, the confidential resource cannot disclose the information (including information about whether an individual has received services) to any third party without the individual's written permission or unless permitted or required consistent with ethical or legal obligations.
-Accordingly, a report to a confidential resource is not a report to the University and will not result in an investigation or disciplinary action.
+When someone shares information with a confidential resource (on or off campus) as part of a protected, private conversation, that resource cannot disclose the information to any third party without the individual's written permission.
+This includes sharing details about whether a person has received services.
+The only exception to this is when it is permitted or required consistent with ethical or legal obligations.
+Thus, a report to a confidential resource is not a report to the University and will not result in an investigation or disciplinary action.

-When non-confidenital personnel observe or learn about conduct potentially constituting sex discrimination (including sex-based harassment) or other forms of sexual misconduct, they must respond as follows:
+All university personnel are non-confidential mandatory reporters.
+The only exception to this is any specifically identified confidential employees.
+This includes Health & Wellness Center personnel.
+Non-confidential personnel who see or learn about potential sex discrimination (including sex-based harassment) or other forms of sexual misconduct, must respond as follows:

-Even University offices and employees who cannot guarantee confidentiality will maintain your privacy to the greatest extent possible.
-The information you provide to a non-confidential resource will be relayed only as necessary for the Title IX Coordinator to investigate and/or seek a resolution.
-Non-personally identifiable information may also be provided to the Vice President for Emergency Management to report statistical information about Clery reportable crimes.
+University offices and employees will keep your privacy as much as possible, even those who cannot guarantee confidentiality.
+Information shared with non-confidential resources will be shared only as needed for the Title IX Coordinator to investigate or seek a resolution.
+Non-personally identifiable information may be shared with the Vice President for Emergency Management for statistical reporting on Clery reportable crimes.

-To make a direct report to a Title IX Coordinator or Deputy Coordinator, please contact the following:
+To make a report directly to a Title IX Coordinator or Deputy Coordinator, please contact the following:

 Title IX Coordinator